-- 10.2.
-In addition to this, funding is made available for the provision of a handyperson enablement service which offers both discharge and practical support to help people get discharged from hospital more quickly and to prevent admissions to hospital by offering practical solutions to problems around the home. - 10.3.
+10.2.
+In addition to this, funding is made available for the provision of a handyperson enablement service which offers both discharge and practical support to help people get discharged from hospital more quickly and to prevent admissions to hospital by offering practical solutions to problems around the home.

 Funding has also been made available for the cost of materials to the enablement service.
 A capped spend of £500.00 per customer is available without the need to apply for one of the discretionary assistances outlined in this policy.
 Any cases over this cap will be considered on an individual basis and a final decision made by the Housing Solutions & Private Sector Housing Manager.
 This service is provide free of charge.
+A maximum of £6,000 is available annually for this service.

-10.4.
-Health and Housing Co-ordinator
+10.3.
+Health and Housing Co-ordinator Scheme has ended